arisac/docusaurus-boilerplate/docs/start.md

 # Get Started

-This is a Docusaurus pre-config starter template for i18n docs & posts using Docusaurus 2.0.0-beta.9, Typescript, Sass, Local Search
+This is a Docusaurus pre-config starter template for i18n docs & posts using Docusaurus `v2.0.0-beta.9`, Typescript, Sass, Local Search

 You are viewing the latest version of the template demo and neccessary docs to help you quickly start a docs site.
 Try browse around this site to see the pre-configed features, full feature list can be find under [Boilerplate Features](./features.md)

-## Start using this template
+## Quick Start this Template

 To use this template, simply `clone` this repo or click [Use This Template](https://github.com/arisac/docusaurus-boilerplate/generate) with your Github account.

-** Install dependencies **
+**Install dependencies**

 ```bash
 yarn
 ```

-** Run the development server **
+**Run the development server**

 ```bash
 yarn start